mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 #> [12]    0    0    0    0  470
 ```

-Often can be useful to visualize the motifs defined for each entry in the triad census and this can be done using the "graph_from_isomorphism_class()" function and a little bit of additional data wrangling and plotting using the ggraph and ggpubr packages.
+Often can be useful to visualize the motifs defined for each entry in the triad census and this can be done using the `graph_from_isomorphism_class()` function which outputs every possible combination of 3 nodes.
+We can plot these configurations in a single plot using the `ggraph` and `ggpubr` packages.
 These packages are described in more detail in the visualization section of this appendix.

 ```r